 Amit S. Bindra

-Amit Bindra is an associate attorney with The Prinz Law Firm, P.C.
-Working in all stages of a lawsuit, Amit is able to find creative and pragmatic solutions.
-He has extensive experience working with executives, physicians, and companies.
-And he has successfully worked on several appeals in Illinois and Indiana.
-Amit is admitted to practice in Illinois, the Northern and Central District Courts of Illinois, and is temporally admitted in the State of Indiana.
+Mr. Bindra has successfully worked on several appeals in Illinois and Indiana, and is currently admitted to practice in Illinois, the Northern and Central District Courts of Illinois, the Seventh Circuit Court of Appeals, the Eastern District of Wisconsin, and temporally in the State of Indiana.

 - Whistleblower Claims